jstevenfm/MyWebText/README.md

 # MyWebText
-This is the project of the Copywritign whit techniques of Storytellign Course at Platzi
+This is the project of the Copywriting with Techiniques of Storytelling at Platzi.

+## Motivation
+* Establish a personal brand.
+* Write better for the Internet.

+## Obstacle
+Unawareness of copywriting and storytelling.

+## Conclusions